arc53/DocsGPT/CODE_OF_CONDUCT.md

 3. Public or private harassment
 4. Publishing other's private information, such as a physical or email address, without their explicit permission
-5. Other conduct which could reasonably be considered inappropriate in a professional setting
+5. Other conduct that could reasonably be considered inappropriate in a professional setting

 ## Enforcement Responsibilities